mgotz/numerical-ks-calculator/README.md

-# IC_Simulation
+# numerical-ks-calculator
-Numeric solution of charge transport, creation and recombination inside a 1D ionization chamber model.
+Numerical solution of charge transport, creation and recombination inside a 1D ionization chamber model.

 Building:
 Run cmake from a directory you want to build in and give a path to this directory as argument.